An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of intestinal contents.

 In newborns and infants, intestinal obstruction is commonly caused by a birth defect, a hard mass of intestinal contents (meconium), a twisting of a loop of intestine (volvulus), a narrowing or absence of a portion of the intestines (intestinal atresia), or a telescoping of one segment of intestine into another (intussusception).

 In adults, the most common causes overall are bands of internal scar tissue resulting from previous abdominal surgery (adhesions), parts of the intestine bulging through an abnormal opening (hernias), and tumors.
 The likelihood of a particular cause varies depending on the part of the intestine affected.

 An obstruction of the first segment of the small intestine (duodenum) may be caused by cancer of the pancreas, scarring from an ulcer, or Crohn disease.
 Rarely, a gallstone, a mass of undigested food, or a collection of parasitic worms may block other parts of the small intestine.

 An obstruction of the large intestine is commonly caused by cancer, diverticulitis, or a hard lump of stool (fecal impaction).
 Adhesions and volvulus are less common causes of obstruction of the large intestine.

 If an obstruction cuts off the blood supply to the intestine, the condition is called strangulation.
-Strangulation occurs in nearly 10 to 20% of people with obstruction of the small intestine.
+Strangulation occurs in nearly 25% of people with obstruction of the small intestine.
 Usually, strangulation results when part of the intestine becomes trapped in an abnormal opening (strangulated hernia), volvulus, or intussusception.
 Gangrene can develop in as few as 6 hours.
 With gangrene, the intestinal wall dies, usually causing rupture, which leads to peritonitis, shock, and, if untreated, death.

 Complete obstruction causes severe constipation, whereas partial obstruction may cause diarrhea.